probmods/chapters/lfz.md

     (multinomial '(.0005 .1 .2 0.3 0.4 0.5 0.6 0.7 0.8 .9 .9995) '(.3 3 1 .3 1 1 1 .3 1 3 .3)))

-;; Zach thinking about his action's accuraccy and then binning it into "confidence" ;;
+;; Zach thinking about his action's accuracy and then binning it into "confidence" ;;
 (define zach-with-confidence
   (lambda (z-obs reliable)